martndj/pyfKdV/README.md

         make pyKdV [clean]

- 4. Add the path to the python module pyKdV to your PYTHONPATH environment variable, in Linux bash environment you can do it running.
+ 4. Add the path to the python modules pyKdV and pseudoSpec1D  to your PYTHONPATH environment variable, in Linux bash environment you can do it running.

         export PYTHONPATH=".:<path to ./>"